dhsu/dhsu.github.io/_posts/2020-05-02-automotive-mazda3-drive-belts.md

 1. Remove the splash guard as seen on the right of the photo.
 This is fastened on top by two 10mm bolts and a screw as shown.
 The bottom is held in with two 10mm bolts.
 ![remove splash guard]({{ page.imagedir }}/db3.jpg)

 1. Removing the splash guard exposes the crankshaft pulley (top), a/c compressor pulley (bottom) and a/c drive belt.
 The a/c drive belt has no tensioner - it's a stretch belt and a pain in the ass to install.
-The serpentine belt resides on another crankshaft pulley behind the one visible in the photo and is more accessible from the engine bay.
+The serpentine belt, more accessible from the engine bay, rides on a separate set of ribs on the crankshaft pulley behind the a/c belt.
 You cannot replace the serpentine belt without first removing the a/c stretch belt.
 ![ac belt exposed]({{ page.imagedir }}/db4.jpg)

 1. The only way to reasonably remove the a/c stretch belt is to slice it.
 If you quit after this, you can still drive around without air conditioning.
 You might even get better mileage without the friction of a second drive belt.
-What you won't be getting is an erect set of nipples in the summer heat.
-That's an option I desire, personally, so I'll be installing a new a/c drive belt.
+What you won't be getting is an erect set of nipples despite the scorching summer heat.
 ![cut ac belt]({{ page.imagedir }}/db6.jpg)

 1. Up in the engine bay, take a mental snapshot of how the belt wraps around the different pulleys before removing it.
 In the photo from the bottom left, the belt comes from the crankshaft pulley up to the tensioner pulley, back down and left to the shiny water pump pulley, down and right to the alternator pulley, and finally back to the crankshaft pulley.